Beirut’s Hamra District offers many choices for good food at reasonable prices

-Bread Republic operates their own bakery in the Ashrafieh district of Beirut, and on Tuesdays, they host a farmers’ market in their alley next to the restaurant.
+Bread Republic operates its own bakery in the Ashrafieh district of Beirut, and on Tuesdays, they host a farmers’ market in their alley next to the restaurant.
 The sandwiches are inventive and tasty.
-I had a salmon-avocado-cream cheese panini on black bread.
+I had a salmon avocado-cream cheese panini on black bread.
 The surprise?
 A layer of thinly sliced lemons was added for distinctly Levantine zest.

 Café Younes, between Rue Hamra and AUB on Rue Omar Bin Abdul Aziz, has been serving the best coffee in Beirut since 1935.
 I liked having breakfast here, opting for the Spanish omelet.
 This popular spot also has free W-Fi, and the locals seem to prefer it to Starbucks — ubiquitous even in Beirut.

 One sunny Sunday afternoon I walked down to the Corniche and then ambled along the seafront all the way to the newest hotspot: Zaitunay Bay.
 Completed just last December, this pedestrian promenade fronts the yacht harbor just north of downtown.

 It’s hard to believe that this area was once a dump next to a sewer outlet.
 Using the garbage as the basis for a landfill, the developers of Zaitunay Bay have created a place to see and be seen in Beirut.

 The boardwalk is teak, edged with a gray basalt stone wall wide enough to serve as informal seating.
 Each of the restaurants has outdoor seating (when finished, there’ll be 17 — I saw about 10 open when I was there).